Unitygrid/UnityGrid-AI/README.md

 ## Introduction

 UnityGrid AI leverages advanced AI technology to deliver smart, personalized insights and content for businesses, ensuring data integrity through blockchain security.
-Our platform simplifies interactions with AI, empowering companies to innovate and work more efficiently.
-A.D.I.O.S. exemplifies this with its intuitive interface and powerful automation capabilities.
+Our platform simplifies interactions with AI, empowering companies to innovate and work more efficiently.focusing on the integration of A.D.I.O.S.
+(Agent Driven Intelligent Operating System)  A.D.I.O.S. exemplifies this with its intuitive interface and powerful automation capabilities.

 ## Key Features